International students - disability support

 Specific learning difficulties, assessment and support

 If you have a specific learning difficulty such as dyslexia, we’ll do our best to offer the flexibility and services you need to study effectively.
-If you’ve already had an assessment for a specific learning difficulty you’ll need to check whether it will be acceptable for arranging additional exam arrangements.
-You’ll need to contact your student support team to check this.
-Contact us to find out how to contact your student support team.
+If you've got a diagnostic assessment report confirming your specific learning difficulty contact your student support team to check if it can be used as part of your request for additional exam arrangements.

 Finding out about specific learning differences

 You may find the following a useful source of further information.

 The following checklists can help you to think about your potential needs.